xlwings/xlwings/README.rst

 Deployment is really the part where xlwings shines:

-* Just zip-up your Spreadsheet with your Python code and the ``xlwings.py`` file and send it around.
-The receiver only needs to have an installation of Python with `pywin32 <http://sourceforge.net/projects/pywin32/>`_ (and obviously all the other packages you're using).
+* Just zip-up your Spreadsheet with your Python code and send it around.
+The receiver only needs to have an installation of Python with xlwings (and obviously all the other packages you're using).
 * There is no need to install any Excel add-in.
 * If this still sounds too complicated, just freeze your Python code into an executable and use ``RunFrozenPython`` instead of ``RunPython``.
 This gives you a standalone version of your Spreadsheet tool without any